computational-expression/lab04/writing/reflection.md

 - **LED lists:** What lists did you create to organize your LED objects and properties?
 - **Data lists:** How did you use lists to store options like speeds, brightness levels, and names?
 - **List iteration:** How did you use for loops to iterate through your lists?
-- **List indexing:** How did you access specific elements in your lists using indices?

 ## List Operations